simonsobs/ocs/docs/developer/writing_an_agent/next.rst

-Another approach is to still use Docker (maybe you need some of those complicated dependencies on your development system as well and it's the most convenient way to get them), but to mount the code your working on over the copy used within the container.
+Another approach is to still use Docker (maybe you need some of those complicated dependencies on your development system as well and it's the most convenient way to get them), but to mount the code you're working on over the copy used within the container.
 This requires an understanding of how files are stored within the container.
 Once you are done you should still build and run the image to test without your mounted code.